 - Driver E: The driver attempting the three-point turn.

-- Other Vehicle: Another car confused by the incorrect signaling.
+- Other Vehicle: Another car confused by the incorrect signalling.

-- Fault: Driver E. Proper signaling is crucial to communicate intentions to other road users.
+- Fault: Driver E. Proper signalling is crucial to communicate intentions to other road users.
 If Driver E signals incorrectly and causes a collision, they are at fault.

 Tips for Perfecting the Three-Point Turn